bbauska/W3Cx-3of5/README.md

 </details>

-At *lines 3* and *5*, the value of the list attribute of the input field must match the one of the id of the <datalist> element.
+At <i>lines 3</i> and <i>5</i>, the value of the list attribute of the input field must match the one of the id of the &lt;datalist&gt; element.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-5-6">5.5.6 pattern</h3>
 <!------------------------------------------------------------------------------------------------>

-The pattern attribute enables the validation of the user's input on the fly (also at submission time), based on **regular expressions**.
+The pattern attribute enables the validation of the user's input on the fly (also at submission time), based on <b>regular expressions</b>.
 It applies to the text, search, url, tel, email, and password input types.

 The pattern attribute follows the syntax of [JavaScript regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

-A **must read**: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
+A <b>must read</b>: a good catalog of ready-to-go patterns is available at html5pattern.com, an excellent Web site that proposes plenty of JavaScript patterns for the pattern attribute of HTML5 forms.
 The left hand menu proposes categorized patterns for [postal codes](http://html5pattern.com/Postal_Codes), [dates](http://html5pattern.com/Dates), [phones](http://html5pattern.com/Phones), etc.

 You can also try [this online JavaScript RegExps tester](https://regex101.com/#javascript), and follow [this tutorial about "using JavaScript RegExps"](https://regexone.com/) that has step by step exercises and explanations.